The Ad Competition

 Anna Taylor, Executive Director of the Food Foundation said: “We know that children are often able to recognise the golden arches before they can read their own name.
 Can you come up with a powerful creative concept that will convince the nation’s children to tuck into veg instead of burgers?
 They’re not eating enough veg to stay healthy, and we need to change that.”

-In early October Sir John will whittle down the entries to a shortlist of 5, and chair a judging panel at the Food Foundation Vegetable Summit later that month to pick a winner.
+On the 16th of October Sir John will whittle down the entries to a shortlist of 5, and at the #PeasPlease Vegetable Summit on the 24th pick a winner.
 He’ll be joined on the panel by Michael Moszynski of London Advertising and a number of children.

 The competition is part of Peas Please, a campaign led by the Food Foundation, Nourish Scotland, Food Cardiff and WWF.
 This ground-breaking new initiative addresses declining levels of veg consumption and aims to bring together farmers, retailers, fast food and restaurant chains, caterers, processors and government departments with a common goal of making it easier for everyone to eat veg.